Pronunciation of 'Neurotransmitter'

 English (United States)

-Chemical substances that transmit signals across a synapse from one neuron to another in the nervous system.
+A chemical substance that transmits signals across a synapse from one neuron to another.